f5devcentral/f5-big-iq-lab/docs/class5/module8/lab1.rst

 Lab 8.1: Prepare your AWS Account
 ---------------------------------

-.. warning:: If you already created an AWS Application in Class 2 Module 4 (AWS SSG) you do not need to recreate this item.
+.. warning:: If you already created an AWS environment and VPN in Class 2 Module 4 (AWS SSG) you do not need to recreate this item.

 1. Create the AWS environment and VPN